If you freeze, heat or evaporate water, the minerals that were once dissolved in the water will find a new home in your equipment.

-It is often expressed as ‘grains-per-gallon’ (gpg) where one grain of hardness is equivalent to 17.1 milligrams per liter (mg/l) or parts per million (ppm) of water hardness.
-By definition, water is “soft” when it contains less than one grain of hardness.
-The capacity of a softening devise is a measure of how many grains of hardness can be removed before becoming exhausted.
+Water hardness is often expressed as grains-per-gallon (gpg) where one grain of hardness is equivalent to 17.1 milligrams per liter (mg/l) or parts per million (ppm) of water hardness.
+By definition, water is soft when it contains less than one grain of hardness.
+The capacity of a softening device is a measure of how many grains of hardness can be removed before becoming exhausted.

-OptiPure softening systems utilize Strong Acid Cation (SAC) softening resin which removes specifically calcium and magnesium hardness minerals.
+OptiPure softening systems for espresso and tea utilize Strong Acid Cation (SAC) softening resin which specifically removes, calcium and magnesium hardness minerals.
 Only these hardness minerals and some forms of iron are removed.

 Ion exchange changes the physical characteristics of water, which may not result in the right water chemistry for some applications.
-And, it is most often used in a ‘system’ that includes sediment and chlorine, taste & odor reduction.
+It is most often used in a system that includes sediment and chlorine, taste & odor reduction.